<

 Poet, artist and co-founder of the Nuyorican Poets Café Lois Elaine Griffith, writer and visual artist Coco Klockner, poet and experimental filmmaker Esther Kondo Heller and poet and visual artist Kaur Alia Ahmed will read in the company of a new work by André Magaña.
 Untitled (2025) couples two objects: a black stage light, and a desert-colored pan-tilt that assists the movement of surveillance cameras in the southern border and the US occupation projects of the Middle East.
 Their original functions are the production of utility, illusion and information.
 Magaña’s gesture of coupling puts together a columnar arrangement that critically echoes the form of plinths and any other support that elevates artifacts from the ground, inducing a new relation to the surroundings.

-ACCESS INFORMATION: 99 canal is located at 99 Canal street, floor 6, in Chinatown; between Forsyth St and Eldridge St. The closest trains are B/D (Grand St) and East Broadway (F); the closest wheelchair accessible stop is the 6 (Canal).
+ACCESS INFORMATION: 99 CANAL is located at 99 Canal street, floor 6, in Chinatown; between Forsyth St and Eldridge St. The closest trains are B/D (Grand St) and East Broadway (F); the closest wheelchair accessible stop is the 6 (Canal).
 The space, 6 floor, is wheelchair accesible via elevator.
 Service animals are welcome.

 Lois Elaine Griffith is an artist/writer/teacher who is one of the founders of the Nuyorican Poets Cafe.
 She was a 2024 Scholar-in-Residence at the Schomburg Center for Black Culture, where she began work on her multi-layered project - Come To Terms/Llegar A Un Acuerdo.
 Most recently Granary Books has published her picture-poems - You See What You See.